Innocentsax/Python_Series/README.md

-Day 5 - 100 Days of Code: Using IF-ELSE statement in Python Day 6 - 100 Days of Code: HOW TO USE ELIF STATEMENT IN PYTHON Day 7 - 100 Days of Code: USING NESTED IF IN PYTHON
+Day 5 - 100 Days of Code: Using IF-ELSE statement in Python Day 6 - 100 Days of Code: HOW TO USE ELIF STATEMENT IN PYTHON Day 7 - 100 Days of Code: USING NESTED IF IN PYTHON Day 7 - 100 Days of Code: HAPPY NEW MONTH TEXT USING IF STATEMENT Day 7 - 100 Days of Code: Data type with ELIF STATEMENT IN PYTHON